🗓️ March 25, 2019

-John Gruber has a few thoughts on Apple’s rumored gaming subscription service that may or may not be announced alter this morning.
+John Gruber has a few thoughts on Apple’s rumored gaming subscription service that may or may not be announced later this morning.
 I mostly agree with him, but I have one quibble.
-He says:

 I would pay game makers the same way — the more time people spend playing, the more the game maker gets paid.
 No in-app purchases — you pay a monthly fee to subscribe to Apple Games and that is it, you get it all.
 You spend time playing a game, the game’s maker gets paid.